Death Penalty (Capital Punishment): A Yes or a No? | Essay

 The death penalty is also regarded as a human, painless and quick punishment.
 Over the course of time, the methods used for the death penalty have become humane, which discards room for the argument that this sort of punishment is unusual and cruel.

-Charging someone with the death penalty is far more complex as compared to any degree of charge.
+Charging someone with the death penalty is far more complex than any degree of charge.
 For instance, in the US, the legal system gives numerous opportunities to death row prisoners that could change the court’s decision.
 The cases take a lot of time, so it does not come to this sort of punishment.

 It is also said that capital punishment appeases the victims’ families and the victim him or herself.
 It provides the victim with the closure they need with respect to dealing with their pain and suffering.